 Position Information The County of Sonoma's Department of Health Services seeks candidates for

-Full-Time and Extra-Help Public Health Nurse II Positions!Starting salary up to $54.64/Hourly
+Full-Time and Extra-Help Public Health Nurse I Positions!Starting salary up to $52.06/Hourly

 Plus, a cash allowance of approximately $600/Month* Plus, an additional $1.15/hour bilingual premium for bilingual assignmentsThis is a continuous recruitment.
 It may close without notice, at any time, once a sufficient number of qualified applications have been received.
 Please Note:

-Public Health Nurse II is the full journey-level class in the Public Health Nurse series where incumbents provide the full range of direct public health nursing services to the community and affected individuals and families.
-This level requires possession of a California State Public Health Nursing Certificate and one year of public health nursing experience after receipt of Certificate.
+The Public Health Nurse (PHN) I is the entry-level classification in the PHN series, where incumbents apply the necessary knowledge, skills, and abilities in learning to perform the full scope of public health nursing duties .
+This level requires possession of a California State Public Health Nursing Certificate .

 What Sonoma County Employment Offers